 Hafsat Abiola-Costello is an acclaimed human rights and democracy activist.
 Through her non-profit organisation, the Kudirat Initiative for Democracy (KIND), Hafsat is building a groundswell of women and youth leaders in Nigeria.
 Her work is a tribute to her parents, who died in the course of Nigeria’s pro-democracy movement.

 Since the age of 19, she has been promoting democracy, gender equality and just global governance through organisations as diverse as the Women in Africa Forum, the World Economic Forum, Gucci’s Chime for Change campaign and the World Future Council.
-She currently serves as a member of the Ogun State Cabinet, where she advises the Governor on trade and investment.
+She served as a member of the Ogun State Cabinet, where she advised the Governor on trade and investment.
 From 2011 to 2015, she was the Special Advisor on MDGs.

 She holds a BA (honours) from Harvard College in development economics and a Master’s in international development from Tsinghua.
 She is married and has two children.